Agentic Visualization: Extracting Agent-based Design Patterns from Visualization Systems

-\Examples InsightsFeed~\cite{badam2017steering} shows the progress and the aliveness by using a blinking rectangle next to a progress bar to highlight the current chunk of data being processed by the system.
-The system also uses a quality/stability metric to indicate the quality or uncertainty of the current state.
-They visualize the quality metric as a small line chart on top of each visualization to indicate if the quality of the computation is increasing, decreasing, or stable for the data behind the visualizations.
 ProReveal~\cite{Jo2021} shows the progression of both ongoing and completed visualizations to the analyst using a progress ring, which is hidden once the visualization is completely rendered with all the data.
-In both InsightsFeed and ProReveal, users have the option to interact with this process through pause, resume, and remove buttons to control the progression and explore the data in its current state.
-In addition to task progression, quality, and uncertainty, the progress indicators can also be used for other measures such as time spent vs.\ total time left, the amount of data processed, and the speed of the task performance.
+In both InsightsFeed and ProReveal, users can interact with this process through pause, resume, and remove buttons to control the progression and explore the data in its current state.
+The progress indicators can also be used for other measures such as time spent vs.\ total time left, the amount of data processed, and the speed of the task performance.

 \Pattern The complex and collaborative data analysis process makes it difficult to track what steps were performed, by whom and when.
 To ensure reproducibility, verification, and replication of analysis steps, the \textbf{\PatternProvenance} pattern provides a common audit log of sources, transformations, and filters applied to the data by both human and AI agents.